Eitan-brightleaf/php-checker/readme.txt

 == Description ==

-PHP Plugin and Theme Compatibility Checker helps you assess whether your site’s code (plugins and themes) is likely to run on newer versions of PHP.
+PHP Compatibility Scanner helps you assess whether your site’s code (plugins and themes) is likely to run on newer versions of PHP.
 It performs static analysis using PHP_CodeSniffer and the PHPCompatibilityWP ruleset to flag code patterns that are incompatible with the selected target PHP version.

 What the plugin does (at a glance):
 - Compares your current runtime PHP (baseline) to a selected target PHP version (8.0–8.4).